Bibb County is named for William Wyatt Bibb, who was the first Governor of Alabama.

 Contractor: F M Dobson

 Description: The building faces south and is a two story buff colored brick, stone and concrete structure.
-The Building is located on landscaped grounds in the center of Centerville.
+The rectangular shaped building is located on landscaped grounds of the Court Square in the center of Centreville.
 The southwest corner has a high square brick clock tower with round cupola at the top with white colored dome.
 The south front has a large stone trimmed arch at the entrance on the first story.
 The south front rises to a peak.
 There is a course stone foundation.
 The roof is hipped.
-The building houses the County Circuit Court of the 4th Judicial Circuit and the County District Court and County Probate Court.
-On the north side is a small addition with the one story Courthouse Annex across the street.
+In the interior there is dark wood trim.
+The large County Circuit Court courtroom is located on the south side of the second story.
+There is a small courtroom oat the southeast side of the first story.
+The building houses the County Circuit Court of the 4th Judicial Circuit and the County District Court.
+The architect was William S Hull and the contractor was F M Dobson.
+The building was renovated in 2000.
+The architect was PHJ Architects Inc. and the contractor was Stewart Construction Company.
+On the north side is a two story rectangular shaped buff colored brick and concrete addition constructed in 1997 to 1998 which is attached to the courthouse.
+The architect was PHJ Architects Inc. and the contractor was Stewart Construction Company.

 See: The architect, William S Hull of Jackson also designed courthouses in Alabama in Choctaw County and in Mississippi in Covington County, Forrest County, Jefferson Davis County, Perry County, Pike County, Sharkey County and Tallahatchie County.